Christinamawel/indecision/Log.md

 ![appImage](./log-img-2.png)

 5:10 - 6:00 learn how to about Dialogs and how to change text in the UI using OnclickListener and onDateSetListener

+6:00 - 6:30 finish following along to create age in minutes practice app